cryptocopycats/awesome-cryptokitties-bubble/README.md

 (*): from the Ask the Team Anything on CryptoKitties Reddit

-Mack Flavelle's the guy who came up with the original idea.
+Mack Flavelle came up with the original idea.
 Mack is the project leader and self-described "fat cat" of CryptoKitties.

 > If you are going to build gambling casinos on the internet [blockchain] then you should not explain